 We know how hard it is to lose a beloved pet and are thinking of you.

-Foal Farm invites you to leave a tribute to celebrate the life of your pet.
-Please email your name and photo to firstname.lastname@example.org and make your donation here.
-We will display your photo on the web site and at Foal Farm for 3 months.
+Foal Farm invites you to leave a tribute to celebrate the life of your pet on our website.
+Please email your name and photo to email@example.com and make your donation here.

 What better way to leave a lasting tribute to your pet than by helping place a rescued animal in a new loving home?